fiftydinar/xfce-aeroish/README.md

 > For any theming issues, report here, don't report to the upstream developers.

 Aero-like XFCE custom image based on Arch Linux base bootc image.
-Tries to incorporate as many elements from Aero as possible, but it won't be a 100% copy of Windows on purpose.
+Tries to incorporate as many elements from Aero design as possible, but it won't be a 100% copy of Windows on purpose.

 ## Theming Credits and Base